 The minutes of the annual stockholders' meeting held on May 18, 2021 will be submitted for approval of the stockholders at the annual meeting to be held on May 17, 2022.
-All of the incumbent directors and officers of the Corporation attended the May 18, 2021 annual stockholders' meeting and this is indicated in the minutes of the said annual meeting which has been posted in the company's website since May 19, 2021.
-Stockholders holding 9,998,093,802 common shares or 75.3% of the outstanding capital stock likewise attended the meeting through proxies or through remote communication.
+All of the incumbent directors of the Corporation attended the May 18, 2021 annual stockholders' meeting and this is indicated in the minutes of the said annual meeting which has been posted in the company's website since May 19, 2021.